iainjreid/game-of-life/LOG.md

 I've worked as a Scala developer in the past, and without all of that functional goodness lending me a helpful hand, I had to do a little searching for more object-orientated solutions in Java.
-I'm pleased with the resulting implementation, but I sincerly apologise if you're a purist Java developer and you feel slightly queezy whilst reading through the implementation.
+I'm pleased with the resulting implementation, but I sincerely apologise if you're a purist Java developer and you feel slightly queasy whilst reading through the implementation.

 [12.1]: https://github.com/iainreid820/game-of-life/blob/master/java/main.java